spinicist/riesling/docs/recon.rst

 admm
 ----

 Uses the Alternating Directions Method-of-Multipliers to add regularizers to the reconstruction problem.
 This is similar to the BART ``pics`` command.
-See `S. Boyd, ‘Distributed Optimization and Statistical Learning via the Alternating Direction Method of Multipliers’, FNT in Machine Learning, vol. 3, no. 1, pp. 1–122, 2010, doi: 10.1561/2200000016<http://www.nowpublishers.com/article/Details/MAL-016>`_
+See `S. Boyd, ‘Distributed Optimization and Statistical Learning via the Alternating Direction Method of Multipliers’ doi: 10.1561/2200000016 <http://www.nowpublishers.com/article/Details/MAL-016>`_

 *Usage*